yihong-97/OASS/README.md

 </div>

 ###  KITTI360-APS-to-BlendPASS
 Due to inconsistent class structures between KITTI360-APS and BlendPASS, we coarsely aligned the 8 class targets from BlendPASS to match the 7 classes in KITTI360-APS.
-The converted dataset can be downloaded directly [here]().
+The converted dataset can be downloaded directly [here (oass)](https://1drv.ms/u/s!AjiTZC2iQZJ-2YU6nSDOei_mYKyxsw?e=XrHvIW).

 ## Usage
 ### Installation